Mary Josephine Donovan O'Sullivan

-Mary Josephine Donovan O'Sullivan was Professor of History at Queens College, Galway (now NUI Galway) from 1914 to 1957.
+Mary Josephine Donovan O'Sullivan was professor of history at Queen's College, Galway (now NUI Galway) from 1914 to 1957.
+She was also a suffragette.

-Biography
+Early life and education

 One of ten children, four of whom survived infancy, Donovan was born at Fair Hill Road in Galway on 24 November 1887 and was the daughter of Royal Navy gunner William Donovan and Bridget Hurley, both natives of County Cork.
-She was educated at the Dominican College, Galway City.
+She was educated at the Dominican College, Galway City, before studying modern languages at Queens College Galway.

+After Donovan received her MA, she studied at the University of Marburg.
+In 1914, she was appointed Professor of History at Queen's College Galway.

+Career

+In 1916, Donovan O'Sullivan taught French and German at Queen's College, Galway, following the death of Professor Valentine Steinberger after his arrest during the Easter Uprising.

+In 1920, Donovan O'Sullivan (as she was now credited) was elected to a Fellowship of the Royal Historical Society.
+Donovan O'Sullivan was editor of the Journal of the Galway Archaeological and Historical Society from November 1932 to January 1951.

+In 1957, Donovan O'Sullivan was one of the first women elected as a member of the Royal Irish Academy.

+Her main contribution to the history of Galway in the late medieval - early modern age was Old Galway, which examined the growth of the town, its culture and politics, its trade and its ruling families, the Tribes of Galway.
+Most of the first edition of the book was destroyed during The Blitz in London, and was only reprinted in 1959 in Galway.
+From early in the 1900s, she was an active member of the local women's suffrage movement.

+Personal life

 In 1915, in Edinburgh she married Jeremiah O'Sullivan from County Tipperary who was serving in the Royal Engineers at the time.

-Mary Josephine was editor of the Journal of the Galway Archaeological and Historical Society from November 1932 to January 1951.

-Her main contribution to the history of Galway in the late medieval - early modern age was Old Galway, which examined the growth of the town, its culture and politics, its trade and its ruling families, The Tribes of Galway.
-Most of the first edition of the book was destroyed during The Blitz in London, and was only reprinted in 1959 in Galway.

-From early in the 1900s, she was an active member of the local women's Suffrage movement.

 She was a sister of John Thomas Donovan, late of the Indian Civil Service.

+Death

+Donovan O'Sullivan died on 21 July 1966.